Dayton Project: Production

 A metric ton of bismuth irradiated in the Manhattan Project's X-10 Graphite Reactor at the Clinton Engineer Works in Oak Ridge, Tennessee, contained 32 to 83 Ci of polonium, a vast improvement over the yields from Port Hope's lead dioxide.
 Irradiated bismuth came from Clinton in the form of 12 by 3.75 by 3.75 in bricks that weighed about 58 lb.
 They were shipped to Dayton by rail in wooden boxes, which were stored in a tile-lined cavity in the floor at Unit IV.

 These procedures were adequate because the quantity of polonium in the bismuth was still fairly low, but starting in June 1945, the Dayton Project began receiving bismuth irradiated in the more powerful reactors at the Hanford Site in Washington, which now became the major source of supply.
 Even at Clinton, unprotected bismuth proved problematic when a brick broke apart and chips fell into containers of uranium slugs, and had to be hazardously separated by hand by project personnel.
 Bismuth slugs irradiated in the reactors at Hanford were therefore canned in aluminium.
 The canned slugs were 1.5 in in diameter, and 4 or 8 in long.
 The problem was that the aluminium contained impurities such as iron, manganese, copper, lead, tin, zinc, silicon, titanium, nickel, magnesium, chromium, vanadium, bismuth and gallium, and when irradiated, these could form radioactive isotopes.
 Most were of little concern for the Dayton Project, as they had short half-lives, and would become harmless during the slugs' cooling off period in water at Hanford; but iron could form iron-59, which had a half-life of 45 days, and produced gamma radiation.
 The slugs were therefore shipped in casks, each of which contained several tubes which held the slugs.
-The spaces between the tubs was filled with lead.
+The spaces between the tubes was filled with lead.
 At Dayton, the slugs were stored in a lead-lined safe with doors on both sides containing tubes.
 They were also stored underwater on racks, and could be removed with tongs.
 A periscope allowed the identification markings on the slugs to be checked without removing them from the pool.